arfon/exoplanets/README.md

 ## Name that planet!

-All the value, none of the cost...
+All the value of Uwatsit, none of the cost...

 [![Build Status](https://travis-ci.org/arfon/exoplanets.png?branch=master)](https://travis-ci.org/arfon/exoplanets)